The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 The Golden Pot of Manna

-There were three mentioned contents of the Ark of the Covenant according to the writer of Hebrews 9:3-4 that, are connected with associations with life.
+There were three mentioned contents of the Ark of the Covenant.
+According to the writer of Hebrews 9:3-4, these three connect with life.
 We will examine these in the next few sections.

 The first mentioned item in the ark was the golden pot of manna.